levindoneto/lanGen/README.md

 # lanGen | Natural language generation using an n-gram language model

-N-Gram language model that learns n-gram probabilities from a given corpus and generates new sentences from it.
+N-Gram language model that learns n-gram probabilities from a given corpus and generates new sentences from it based on the conditional probabilities from the generated words and phrases.

 __Author__: [Levindo Gabriel Taschetto Neto](http://levindoneto.github.io/).